Updated: December 12, 2024

 This depends on the type of house you are interested in purchasing.
 However, real estate prices in Porto are generally lower than in Lisbon or other Western European cities.
 In 2023, the average house asking price in Porto city altogether stood at €4,296 per square meter, while the average cost for a house in the greater Porto municipality was €3,291 per square meter.

-Regarding real estate investment opportunities in Porto, there are many options available.
+Porto most definitely is a good investment.
+There are many excellent real estate investment opportunities in Porto.
 The city offers an excellent quality of life and ease of living.
 Some of the best neighborhoods in Porto for real estate investment include Campanhã, Paranhos, and Bonfim, which offer substantial returns on investment.

 The vibrant city of Porto attracts expats, students, and digital nomads from across the globe.
 Expat communities exist in the historic center, Bonfim, Foz do Douro, and Paranhos.
 Expats are also increasingly moving to Vila Nova de Gaia, on the opposite side of the Douro River.